bmihaly-dev/Terraform-k8s-project/README.txt

 <h2>🔧 Overview</h2>
 This project provisions AWS infrastructure using Terraform and deploys two applications into an EKS cluster:

 - 🌐 <strong>Web App</strong> – public-facing
 - 🔐 <strong>Auth API</strong> – internal backend

-Docker images are built manually, pushed to AWS ECR, then deployed into EKS using Kubernetes manifests.
+Docker images are built locally, pushed manually to AWS ECR, and deployed into the EKS cluster using Kubernetes manifests.

 ---